progmem/dotfiles/README.md

 # These are my dotfiles.
-There are many like it, but this one is mine.
+There are many like them, but these ones are mine.

 Mine, like everyone else's dotfiles, are works in progress.
-These will evolve.
+Things evolve and change over time, and having a repository to track these changes provides both a means to revert and a way to journal why I would change things.